tkugelberg/SymconSonos/docs/en/README.md

 - Radio
 - Status
 - Volume
-- _updateStatus Skript
-- Timer für _updateStatus Skript
-- _updateGrouping Skript
-- Timer _updateGrouping Skript
-- Bass (falls "Bass Control" aktiviert ist)
+- Bass (if "Bass Control" is activated)
-- Treble (falls "Treble Control" aktiviert ist)
+- Treble (if "Treble Control" is activated)
-- Mute (falls "Mute Control" aktiviert ist)
+- Mute (if "Mute Control" is activated)
-- Loudness (falls "Loudness Control" aktiviert ist)
+- Loudness (if "Loudness Control" is activated)
-- Balance (falls "Balance Control" aktiviert ist)
+- Balance (if "Balance Control" is activated)
-- Sleeptimer (falls "Sleeptimer Control" aktiviert ist)
+- Sleeptimer (if "Sleeptimer Control" is activated)
-- Playlist (falls "Playlist Control" aktiviert ist)
+- Playlist (if "Playlist Control" is activated)
-- PlayMode (falls "Playmode Control" aktiviert ist)
+- PlayMode (if "Playmode Control" is activated)
-- Crossfade (falls "Playmode Control" aktiviert ist)
+- Crossfade (if "Playmode Control" is activated)
-- CoverURL (falls "Endable detailed info" aktiviert ist)
+- CoverURL (if "Endable detailed info" is activated)
-- ContentStream (falls "Endable detailed info" aktiviert ist)
+- ContentStream (if "Endable detailed info" is enabled)
-- Artist (falls "Endable detailed info" aktiviert ist)
+- Artist (if "Endable detailed info" is activated)
-- Album (falls "Endable detailed info" aktiviert ist)
+- Album (if "Endable detailed info" is activated)
-- TrackDuration (falls "Endable detailed info" aktiviert ist)
+- TrackDuration (if "Endable detailed info" is activated)
-- Position (falls "Endable detailed info" aktiviert ist)
+- Position (if "Endable detailed info" is activated)
-- Title (falls "Endable detailed info" aktiviert ist)
+- Title (if "Endable detailed info" is activated)
-- Details (falls "Endable detailed info" aktiviert ist)
+- Details (if "Endable detailed info" is activated)
+- Song progress (if _"Enable position info"_ is activated)